jamestomasino/blog.tomasino.org/content/post/a-meeting-in-new-york.md

 When we finally sat down to talk, my nervousness made me jumpy.
 I talked way too much, rambled, and before I knew it I was talking about all sorts of odd-ball theological topics.
-At one point I made the random exclaimation that I didn't like evangelical language because it seemed unnatural and creates a seperation for me between faith and daily living.
+At one point I made the random exclamation that I didn't like evangelical language because it seemed unnatural and creates a separation for me between faith and daily living.
 After-all, I've never used the word "rejoice" in normal conversation.
 Why would I use it in prayer or worship?